-Continuing law establishes license fees for commercial fishing devices.
+Current law establishes license fees for commercial fishing devices.
 It also establishes royalty fees for catfish, white bass, and yellow perch when taken commercially.
-Continuing law also prohibits anyone from failing to comply with any of those provisions or an applicable Division rule.
+Current law prohibits anyone from failing to comply with any of those provisions or an applicable Division rule.

-Prior law stated that in addition to other penalties provided in the Revised Code, the license of any person who was convicted of one or more such violations must be suspended for a period of 18 fishing season months.
-During any period of suspension, no person was permitted to use or engage in fishing with commercial gear owned, used, or controlled at the time of conviction by the licensee.
-The act repeals those provisions.
+Current law states that in addition to other penalties provided in the Revised Code, the license of any person who is convicted of one or more such violations must be suspended for a period of 18 fishing season months.
+During any period of suspension, no person can use or engage in fishing with commercial gear owned, used, or controlled at the time of conviction by the licensee.
+The bill repeals those provisions.
 (Sec.
 1533.35.)